 The nearest airport to Banff is the Calgary International Airport.

 Shuttles operate between the airport and Banff.
 To book a direct shuttle, visit the Banff Airporter's website.
+(Please use the promo code "cybersummit" to receive the conference rate).

 The drive from the Calgary International Airport to Banff takes approximately 90 minutes.